minmincui/VertexSonata-/abuot/PrivacyPolicy.md

 At Hong Kong VertexSonate Technology Limited, (referred to as “VertexSonate”, “we”, “us”, or “our”), we take your privacy seriously.
 Please read this Privacy Policy to learn how we treat your personal information.
 By using or accessing the Services in any manner, you acknowledge that you accept the practices and policies outlined below, and you hereby consent that we will collect, use, and share your information as described in this Privacy Policy.

-Remember that your use of Fotoable's Services (Betta Games) is at all times subject to our Terms of Use, which incorporates this Privacy Policy.
+Remember that your use of VertexSonate's Services is at all times subject to our Terms of Use, which incorporates this Privacy Policy.
 Any terms we use in this Policy without defining them have the definitions given to them in the Terms of Use.

 What this Privacy Policy Covers